opalj/IntelliJIntegration/README.md

 OPAL is an extensible, Java bytecode processing, engineering, manipulation and analysis library written in Scala 2.12.x.
 OPAL supports Java 10 Bytecode and has preliminary support for Java 11; OPAL in particular provides support to facilitate the analysis of Java 8 lambda expressions (Invokedynamic instructions).
-See http://www.opal-project.de/ for further details.
+See [OPAL Project](http://www.opal-project.de/) for further details.

 ## Install